LukasQ/HaThreema/README.md

 # Threema Integration for Home Assistant

 This integration allows sending notifications via Threema from Home Assistant - End-to-End encrypted.
+*IMPORTANT: * This is a early alpha version of the inmtegration.
+Try it on your own risk - no support available at the moment.

 ## Installation